olewsaa/amateur-radio/Winlink-Linux-amd64/Install-VARA-AMD64.md

 - Select serial port COM33.
 - Select baud rate 19200.
 - Leave Enable RTS and DTR off.
-- The PPT port need to be selcted, select FT-817.
+- The PPT port need to be selected, select FT-817.
 - Tick off the log if logging is needed.